darioblopes/darioblopes/README.md

 - Hi, I’m Dario.
-- I’m interested in contributing something to the Information Security Community.
+- Recently graduated with an associate of science in Cybersecurity.
-- I’m currently in college studying cybersecurity and learning programming languages on my own time.
+- Working on my Bachelor's of Science in Computer Science.
-- I’m looking to collaborate in the future, when I sharpen my skills.
+- I’m looking to collaborating in the future, when I sharpen my skills.